-The Doctor of Nursing Practice with a focus on Integrative Health is designed to provide preparation in the emerging field of complementary and alternative methods in healthcare.
+The Doctor of Nursing Practice (DNP) with a concentration focus in Integrative Health is designed to provide students with the experience and skills they need to provide a holistic, patient-focused approach to healthcare and wellness by merging traditional medicine with the emerging field of complementary and alternative methods in healthcare.

 The Regis DNP is formatted in a way that allows students to work full-time while working on their degree.
-Classes are offered evenings, on weekends, online, or intensive.
-Candidates for the program are advanced nursing practice leaders, nurse practitioners, educators or clinical specialists.
-The DNP curriculum is comprised of 27 core curriculum credits and nine elective credits in Integrative Health.
-A maximum of six graduate credits may be accepted for transfer.
-The length of the program varies from three to seven years based on how many courses a student takes per semester.
-For up-to-date tuition information, please view Regis' Graduate Programs' Tuition and Fees page.
+Classes are offered evenings, weekends, online, or in a hybrid format.
+Candidates for the program are advanced nursing practice leaders, nurse practitioners, educators or clinical specialists

 |NU 710 Health Care Informatics||3|